 This morning, after yet an other scavenger hunt in the attic, she found a carefully folded piece of white linen.
 It had a trail of tiny violets delicately stitched on the lower corner circling the initials J.W.
 She unfolded it slowly and a small brass key had fallen onto her lap.
 She’d instantly known what the key was for.

 Back in the lounge she’d carefully placed the key in the lock of the trunk and turned; the expectant silence broken by a tiny click inside.
 She’d stilled.
 Opening the lid with a touch of trepidation, the excitement caught her breath, speeding it up and making her hands a little sweaty and unsteady.

 Looking at the bundle, her curiosity going into overdrive she reached for her wine glass, downed the contents and picked up the bundle.
 Gingerly pulling the ribbon, loosening the knot, the silk floated to the floor.
 The first envelope had a worn red stamp in the left hand corner ‘Return to Sender’, the same faded stamp was on each one.
-Pulling her feet up onto the sofa, she tucked her legs underneath and opened the first envelope.
+Pulling her feet up onto the sofa, she tucked her legs underneath and opened the first.

 By the colour of the fading paper and the dry texture under her fingers she knew they were old.
-The ink was pale but still readable, a smooth blue tip swirling across the paper.
+The ink was pale but readable, a smooth blue tip swirling across the paper.
 Another guess told her female, something about the flow and the care of the pen stroke.
 She looked for a signature at the bottom of the page. …….
-‘Mark’, well that was a little unexpected.
+‘Mark’, well that was unexpected.